elves/elvish/NEXT-RELEASE.md

 This is the draft release notes for 0.15.0, scheduled to be released on 2021-01-01.

+# Breaking changes

+-   Introspection for rest arguments has changed:

+    -   The rest argument is now contained in the `arg-names` field of a closure.

+    -   The `rest-arg` field now contains the index of the rest argument, instead of the name.

 # Deprecated features

 The following deprecated features trigger a warning whenever the code is parsed